Rethinking Technology Stack Selection with AI Coding Proficiency: Experimental Results Analysis

-\autoref{fig:rq1-general-bar} reports the overall code quality scores of different models, and red marks the 95\% bootstrap confidence intervals.
+\autoref{fig:rq1_model} (b) reports the overall code quality scores of different models, and red marks the 95\% bootstrap confidence intervals.
 Gemini 2.5 Flash achieves the highest score, indicating stronger AI proficiency across the 170 libraries of our dataset.
 It is followed by Qwen3-Coder-Plus and DeepSeek-R1.
 Affected by the low MI values, Claude Sonnet 4 has the lowest code quality score among these LLMs.
 Furthermore, we use Spearman's rank correlation coefficient~\cite{sedgwick2014spearman,gauthier2001detecting} to analyze the correlation between the code quality ranking and the ranking of LLMs' coding capability (\autoref{s:model}).
 The Spearman coefficient is 0.09, indicating no significant correlation between the two rankings.
+Note that the rankings in functional suitability, performance, and reliability show a moderate correlation with model capability, but are still not statistically significant.
 This discrepancy may stem from the fact that existing benchmarks emphasize correctness while paying little attention to other important code quality dimensions like maintainability and reliability.
 As a result, the models cannot effectively learn quality-related knowledge during training, which highlights the limitations of current evaluation practices.
-Given that millions of developers now integrate LLMs into their workflows, we argue that selecting an assisted-development model should not merely rely on correctness scores.
+Given that millions of developers now integrate LLMs into their development workflows, we argue that selecting an assisted-development model should not merely rely on correctness scores.
 Multi-dimensional quality metrics should also be considered to identify models that can truly reduce cost and improve development efficiency.

 \finding{Gemini 2.5 Flash achieves the highest code quality score among six models, while Claude Sonnet 4 achieves the lowest quality score.
 In addition, the ranking of LLMs by overall code quality scores shows no significant correlation with the coding capability ranking.}